 - #33 best schools for public affairs, U.S. News & World Report, 2012

 GSPIA Rankings in the Latest (2010-11) Academic Analytics Benchmark Data

 - International Affairs and Development: (35 schools): GSPIA ranks #7 in total number of grants, #10 in total awards won by faculty members, #11 in citations per publication, #13 in books published per faculty member, #15 in total citations and citations per faculty member.

 - Public Administration (51 schools): GSPIA ranks #6 in total number of books published and books published per faculty member, #9 in number of faculty members with a grant, #11 in total number of grants, #13 in number of faculty members who have won an award, #14 in total awards won by faculty members, #19 in citations per publication.

-- 32% international.
-Countries represented in the GSPIA student body include Argentina, Armenia, China, Colombia, Ethiopia, France, Ghana, Guatemala, India, Indonesia, Japan, Jordan, Kyrgyzstan, Montenegro, Morocco, Nigeria, Nicaragua, Pakistan, Paraguay, Peru, Russia, South Korea, Spain, United Kingdom, Vietnam.
+- 20% international.
+Countries represented in the GSPIA student body include Argentina, Australia, China, Colombia, Brazil, Ghana, Guatemala, Guinea, India, Indonesia, Japan, Kenya, Kyrgyzstan, Mexico, Morocco, Nigeria, Nicaragua, Oman, Pakistan, Peru, South Korea, Vietnam, and others.

 - Average age: 28

 - GSPIA ranks tied for second—behind only the Maxwell School at Syracuse University—in the number of NASPAA dissertation awards won by its doctoral students.

 - GSPIA is one of only four schools to have produced two presidents of APSIA (the Association of Professional Schools of International Affairs) since the founding of the association in 1988.

 - GSPIA is one of only nine schools to have produced at least two NASPAA (National Association of Schools of Public Affairs and Administration) presidents.
 One GSPIA alumnus has also served as NASPAA president.